livrth/book/README.md

-I'm just a very ordinary computer science undergraduate student who accidentally got interested in theoretical computer science one day.
 This repository records some of my self-taught theoretical computer science stuff, including complexity theory, cryptography, quantum computing, and mathematics-related learning materials, etc. If you have studied other good courses or books, or [areas of theory](https://en.wikipedia.org/wiki/Theoretical_computer_science) not covered below, welcome to pull requests.

-Since I don't have a mentor, I spend all my free time studying on my own.
-If this repository is not updated for a long time, then I may go to a company to work for [996](https://996.icu/).

 Guidance from [StackExchange](https://cstheory.stackexchange.com/):
 - [How do I get started in theoretical CS ?](https://cstheory.stackexchange.com/questions/3881/how-do-i-get-started-in-theoretical-cs)